Lywx/Lywxism/_posts/2015-1-3-knowledge-retrieval-system.markdown

 Of course, this information is trivial for an experienced developer.
 But can you recall it when you are upset on browsing your illy constructed code?

+This piece of knowledge is linked with a bigger knowledge in a tree like manner.
-These knowledge is linked with a bigger concept call mode.
-A mode consists of many related knowledge and it can be manually selected in runtime in cogntive activities.
+Gradually, a modular knowledge framework is constructed with tiny piece of information.
+A module of knowledge consists of many related knowledge and it can be manually selected in runtime in cogntive activities.

 <br> <br>